 1. Pioneer Air Conditioner WYS012A-19 Wall-Mount Ductless Inverter + Mini Split

-- HIGH PERFORMING - 100% synthetic electrostatic media for high efficiency with low air flow resistance.
-For best results, change your filters every 60 to 90 days during normal times of year but increase frequency to 30 days during peak summer and winter months when your unit is working the hardest.
+- Simple to install and a cost-effective step towards a healthier home environment.
+For best results, change your filters every 60 to 90 days but increase frequency to 30 days during peak summer and winter months

-- MADE IN THE USA - Aerostar filters are manufactured in the USA by Filtration Group, a world-leading manufacturer and supplier of filtration solutions for residential, commercial and industrial applications.
+- Manufactured in the USA by Filtration Group, a world-leading manufacturer and supplier of filtration solutions making the world safer, healthier & more productive

 Let’s kick off with the majestic model WYS012A-19, 12,000 BTU mini-split from PIONEER.
 The first thing you need to know about the model WYS012A-19 is that it’s an ultra-high efficiency inverter+ ductless mini-split rated 19.5 SEER and 9.5 HSPF.
 The HSPF rating means it generates 9.5 BTU per watt, which is one of the highest performances.